mtlynch/mediagoblin/docs/source/devel/originaldesigndecisions.rst

     ideal universe where everyone ran servers out of their own housing.
-As a memory-mapped database, MongoDB is pretty hungry, so actually I spent a lot of time debating whether the inability to scale down as nicely as something like SQL has with sqlite meant that it was out.
+As a memory-mapped database, MongoDB is pretty hungry, so actually I spent a lot of time debating whether the inability to scale down as nicely as something like SQL has with SQLite meant that it was out.

     But I decided in the end that I really want MongoDB, not for